Know your rights: my rights when buying gift vouchers

 Some gift vouchers can be used in one specific shop, a chain of shops, or a wide range of shops (for example a shopping centre).
 Before you buy, you should make sure the voucher can be used by the person you’re giving it to.

 This one is so important!
 These can tell you:

 - Where the voucher is viable

-- The expiration date: If there isn’t one printed on the voucher, you can ask the shop.
-Expiration dates vary widely, so it’s important to know yours so you don’t lose out.
+- What the expiration date is - if there isn't an expiration date on the voucher you can ask the shop, expiration dates vary widely, so it’s important to know yours so you don’t lose out

 What happens if you lose a voucher